 4 things to do before refinancing again

-Before refinancing your loans for a second or third time, though, there are some actions you should take.
+Before refinancing your loans for a second or third time, take these steps.

 1. Review your interest rate